afni/afni/doc/afni_sphinx/programs/@afni_R_package_install_sphx.rst

                     afex phia snow nlme lme4 paran psych

           -shiny  : Current list of packages for afni based shiny apps.
+                    May have trouble with openssl on some linux OS's.
+                    Make sure the openssl OS package is installed with a package manager (apt-get, yum, etc.).
                     Installs:
                     shiny shinydashboard plotly colourpicker data.table
                     gplots RColorBrewer